-While detecting changes in the two Excel files, the app ignores blank/empty rows or columns, and they will not impact the detection of changes.
-However, the app does detect offsets made by blank columns or blank rows, and you can find these offsets by finding the arrow (–>) sign in the main matrix by looking at the column names and the values of the Row column.
+While detecting changes in the two Excel files, the app is smart enough to ignore blank/empty rows and columns, and will not impact the detection of changes.
+However, the app does detect offsets made by blank columns or blank rows, and you can find these offsets by finding the arrow (–>) sign in the main matrix by looking at the column headers and the Row column.

 The final page, Search, allows you to search for specific values in cells across both workbooks.